omise/omise-java/README.md

 **WARNING:** Android users should check out our [omise-android][4] repository instead.

-This library requires Java 8 and up and is meant to be used with Java server implementations.
+This library requires Java 8 and higher and is meant to be used with Java server implementations.

 ### Gradle/Maven